JETSCAPE/SummerSchool2023/July19_Hydro/README.md

 The parameter file is `../config/jetscape_user_iMATTERMCGlauberMUSIC.xml`.

 ## i.
 Run 3DGlauber + iMATTER
-First see the soft-hard correlations based on the global energy conservation in p-p collisions.
+Then we will see the soft-hard correlations based on the global energy conservation in p-p collisions.
 First run `3DGlauber` without subtracting the hard energy.
 Change the parameter in the `build/mcglauber.input`

 <details>